DANNYDEE93/Deployment4/README.md

 **Go to IAM Roles** --> **Create** IAM roles, Trusted entity type: **AWS service** --> Use case: EC2, **Next**

-* Add permissions policies: Select **CloudWatch AgentServerPolicy** or AdminPolicy for GET & PUT parameters [gives agent ability to receive info and write to info logs to assess them and allows metric data to be accessed by CloudWatch to send info to the agent on EC2 instance], **Next**
+* Add permissions policies: Select **CloudWatch AgentServerPolicy** or AdminPolicy for GET & PUT parameters [gives agent ability to receive info and write to info logs to assess them and allows metric data to be accessed by CloudWatch to send info to the agent on EC2 instance] --> **Next**

-* Role name: "CloudWatchAgentServerRole" [allows EC2 instances to call AWS services on your behalf to automatically create logs of events, errors, and other analytical measures of the functionality of the instance and other applications provisioned through it for the deployment process, **Create Role**
+* Role name: "CloudWatchAgentServerRole" [allows EC2 instances to call AWS services on your behalf to automatically create logs of events, errors, and other analytical measures of the functionality of the instance and other applications provisioned through it for the deployment process] --> **Create Role**

 * Attach role to EC2 on AWS dashboard: Select the public EC2 instance created for deployment --> Go to Actions --> Go to security --> Go to **Modify IAM role** --> Choose Cloudwatchagentserverole --> Select **Update IAM Role**